AWQUA/Measurement/turbidity/devices/basic-inline-turbidimeter/README.md

 ##Function
 _How does the device measure a parameter?_
 This device is a back-scatter [nephelometrer](https://en.wikipedia.org/wiki/Nephelometer).
-A pair of infrared light-emitting diodes (IR LED) are mounted on either side of a light-to-frequency sensor and angled slightly inward.
-When the LEDs are turned on, Some portion of the light they emit is scattered by suspended sediment as it passes through a sample of water.
-This scattered light is detected by the light-to-frequency sensor.
+A pair of infrared light-emitting diodes (IR LED) are mount on either side of a light-to-frequency sensor, is scattered by suspended sediment as it passes through a sample of water.
+Some portion of this light This scattered light is detected by an IR-sensitive [photodiode](https://en.wikipedia.org/wiki/Photodiode) mounted at a right angle to the center of the IR LED's light beam.
 The intensity of light detected by the photodiode is referenced to a calibration curve stored in the device's memory to interpolate the corresponding turbidity value, measured in [nephelometric turbidity units (NTU)](http://or.water.usgs.gov/grapher/fnu.html).

 _How does the device record data?_
 This device is intended for basic manual operation and does not contain storage for data.